JetBlue, the first customer for A220

 After the transaction was formalized, Airbus decided to rebrand from Cseries to A220.
 Thus CS100 and CS300 become A220-100 and A220-300.

-Immediately after the presentation ceremony of the aircraft family Airbus A220, JetBlue has signed a memorandum for 60 of A220-300 units.
-At the same time, the company converted 25 from A320neo aircraft to A321neo.
+Immediately after the presentation ceremony of the aircraft family Airbus A220, JetBlue signed a memorandum for 60 A220-300 units.
+At the same time, the company converted 25 A320neo aircraft to A321neo.
 The aircraft will be powered by Pratt & Whitney GTF engines.

 The first customer for A220